 Applying this reasoning, the trial court in this case invalidated all transfers to the General Fund to offset debt service payments for housing bonds (totaling \$292.7 million).
 The trial court also invalidated transfers made to the General Fund during the 2012-13 and 2013-14 fiscal years to offset DOJ and DFEH expenditures for the 2011-12 and 2012-13 fiscal years, (totaling \$38.4 million), as those expenditures had also already been paid by the General Fund.
 We agree with this assessment.

 Nevertheless, defendants argue the fact that "the Legislature knew and understood how the Director of Finance intended to use the money" and did not "object is strong evidence that the plan complied with the Legislature's intent in enacting section 12531."
-We are not persuaded.
-While this is evidence the Legislature may have believed the Director of Finance's proposed offsets were consistent with section 12531 and the NMS, "this belief is not binding on a court. . . .
-The interpretation of a statute or a [settlement agreement] '"is an exercise of the judicial power the Constitution assigns to the courts."
+This argument is bolstered by SB 861, as we have explained above.
+However, we still are not persuaded.
+While this is evidence the Legislature may have believed the director of finance's proposed offsets were consistent with section 12531 and the NMS, confirmed by the current Legislature's declared belief "that the allocations . . . were made for purposes consistent with the National Mortgage Settlement" (Stats.
+2018, ch.
+331, § 2, subd. (a)), we reiterate that such a "belief is not binding on a court. . . .
+The interpretation of a statute or a [settlement agreement] ' "is an exercise of the judicial power the Constitution assigns to the courts."
 [Citation.]'
 [Citations.]"
 (California School Boards Assn. v.
-State (2011) 192 Cal.App.4th 770, 788.)
+State, supra, 192 Cal.App.4th at p.
+788.)

-The remaining \$19.5 million was transferred from the NMS Deposit Fund to the General Fund during the 2013-14 fiscal year to pay certain DOJ and DFEH expenditures incurred that year.
+The remaining \$19.5 million was transferred from the National Mortgage Special Deposit Fund to the General Fund during the 2013-14 fiscal year to pay certain DOJ and DFEH expenditures incurred that year.
 The trial court declined to invalidate these transfers concluding there was no evidence the obligations were already paid at the time of the transfers.
-In their appeal, plaintiffs claim these payments should also have been invalidated, arguing these offsets "rest upon an accounting fiction" and the fact that DOJ and DFEH "might have something to do with administering programs or enforcing regulations related to the purposes for which the [NMS Deposit] Fund was created is not sufficient" to comply with the former Attorney General's instructions.
+In their appeal, plaintiffs claim these payments should also have been invalidated, arguing these offsets "rest upon an accounting fiction" and the fact that DOJ and DFEH "might have something to do with administering programs or enforcing regulations related to the purposes for which the [National Mortgage Special Deposit] Fund was created is not sufficient" to comply with the former Attorney General's instructions.
 However, while DOJ and DFEH do more than investigate mortgage fraud and housing-related matters, respectively, the burden was on plaintiffs to show these specific expenditures went to other purposes.
 We agree with the trial court's conclusion they failed to carry that burden.